Automated Adaptation Strategies for Stream Learning: Discussion and Conclusions

-The results are promising, as for the majority of these datasets, the proposed generic approaches were able to demonstrate comparable or better performance to those of specifically designed custom algorithms and the repeated deployment of any single adaptive mechanism.
+The results are promising, as for the majority of these datasets, the proposed automated approaches were able to demonstrate comparable or better performance to those of specifically designed custom algorithms and the repeated deployment of any single adaptive mechanism.
 However, it is not the goal of this paper to replace existing custom strategies with the proposed ones.
 We rather see the benefit of the proposed strategies in their applicability to all algorithms with multiple adaptive mechanisms, so that the designer of the algorithm does not need to spend time and effort to develop a custom adaptive strategy.
-We have analysed the cases where proposed strategies performed relatively poor.
-It is postulated that the reasons for these cases were a) lack of change/need for adaptation, b) insufficient data in a batch and c) relatively simple datasets, all of which have trivial solutions.
-We have also identified the choice of base learner can affect the performance of proposed strategies.
+We have analysed the cases where proposed strategies performed relatively poorly.
+It is postulated that the reasons for these cases were: a) lack of change/need for adaptation; b) insufficient data in a batch; and c) relatively simple datasets, all of which have trivial solutions.
+We have also identified that the choice of algorithm and base learner can affect the performance of proposed strategies.

-A benefit of proposed generic adaptation strategies is that they can help designers of machine learning solutions save time by not having to devise a custom adaptive strategy. \textit{XVSelect} and \textit{XVSelectRC} are generally parameter-free, except for number of cross validation folds, choosing which is relatively trivial.
-It should be noted that the proposed strategies involve $|G|$ cross validation tests after every batch, which may decrease the throughput.
-To counter this, cross validation can be parallelised.
-Furthermore, it is conceivable for throughput requirements to be lower in batch learning than for incremental learning, as the data is passed to the model only after the batch is accumulated, which can take time.
+A benefit of the proposed generic automated adaptation strategies is that they can help designers of machine learning solutions save time by not having to devise a custom adaptive strategy. \textsc{XVSelect} and \textsc{XVSelect+RC} are generally parameter-free, except for the number of cross validation folds, choosing which is trivial.

+Naturally, the described strategies come at some cost in performance.
+This cost varies between different algorithms and is dependent on the number of AMs and other factors, such as number of experts.
+The runtimes can be reduced by the parallelisation of cross-validatory selection and retrospective correction.
+It is also conceivable for throughput requirements to be lower for batch learning scenario, as the data is passed to the model only after the whole batch is accumulated.